syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 ## Exporting PDF

-### Exporting pages of PDF document as Raster Images
+### Exporting pages of PDF document as raster images

-Essential PDF Viewer allows selected pages to be exported as raster images.
+Essential PdfViewerControl allows selected pages to be exported as raster images.
 Exporting can be done using the ExportAsImage method.
 This option helps to convert a PDF into an image.

+{% tabs %}
 {%highlight c#%}